syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Serial-Number.md

 ---
 layout: post
 title: Sequencing Tasks | Gantt | ASP.NET MVC | Syncfusion
-description: sequencing tasks
+description: Learn here all about Sequencing Tasks support in Syncfusion ASP.NET MVC Gantt control, its elements and more.
 platform: ejmvc
 control: Gantt
 documentation: ug
 ---

-# Sequencing Tasks
+# Sequencing Tasks in ASP.NET MVC Gantt

 ## How to enable serial number column in Gantt?